OHLONE COLLEGE GREENSHEET ART-101 An Introduction-- 3 hrs

 Event Date

-Deadline for new student applications in order to ensure earliest possible registration times Monday, April 21
+Priority date for new student applications in order to ensure earliest possible registration times Monday, April 20

-Registration for continuing students begins, based on Schedule for Registration; use WebAdvisor Monday, April 30
+Registration begins for continuing students, based on Schedule for Registration; use WebAdvisor Monday, April 29

 Holiday: Memorial Day (Ohlone College closed) Monday, May 26